vfmd/vfmd-spec/spec/for_implementers.md

     If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.

- 3. If none of the above conditions apply, and if the _block-element start line_ is not the last line in the _input line sequence_, and is immediately followed by a succeeding line that matches the regular expression pattern `/^(-+|=+) *$/`, then the block-element is said to be of type **setext-style header**, and the succeeding line is said to be the _block-element end line_.

  4. If none of the above conditions apply, and if the first character of the _block-element start line_ is a `#` character, it signifies